scartill/zev/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## 📄 License